How to Apply

 Master of Fine Arts in Nonfiction

 We operate under a rolling admissions model.
-Therefore, please note the upcoming application deadlines below are suggested for optimal processing time.
+Therefore, please note the upcoming application deadlines below are suggested for optimal processing and enrollment time.
 Start dates for each program may vary based on course offerings and other factors.
 Please check with admissions for the next enrollment period for your intended program.
+Applicants who are applying to participate in residency should apply for the Summer semester or Winter semester.

 |Semester||Application Deadline||Semester Start Date|